“The worst can happen and does happen…so you had better make sure you’re Insured” – Fargo Season 1.

 SafetyWing Travel Insurance can cost as little as $37 for 28 days.
 Compared to some private medical insurance policies, which can cost hundreds of dollars, this is great value.

 SafetyWing’s monthly premium does vary depending on a number of factors, including the age of the applicant.
-A higher premium also applies if you intend to visit the USA (because of the expensive American healthcare system).
+A higher premium also applies if you intend to go backpacking in the USA (because of the expensive American healthcare system).

 |Age||Cost For 4 Weeks||Cost For 4 Weeks (Inc USA)|